Theremsoe/stori-assessment/Readme.md

 uvicorn main:app
 ```

-It will create a new http server that listen incoming requests.
+It will create an http server that listen incoming requests.
 To send a CSV file you can run the next cURL command:

 ```bash
 curl -v 'POST' \